 - How to get beautiful crosshatch marks!
 A crosshatch is like a tic-tac-toe board.
 Grilling experts know this term very well.
 There is a specific way to rotate your food to get these marks.
 Watch the video below to see how!

-I love to serve these pineapple skewers as a sweet snack or a light dessert post dinner!
+I love to serve grilled pineapple as a sweet snack or a light dessert post dinner!

-You could ALSO serve these skewers as a SIDE DISH to your meal!
+You could ALSO serve them as a SIDE DISH to your meal!
 There are no rules for this recipe!

-IF you don't have skewers, you can always serve the spears as is and have people use a fork or just their fingers if it's a super casual party!
+If you don't have skewers, you can always serve the pineapple as is and have people use a fork or just their fingers if it's a super casual party!

 You could cut your wedges into small pineapple pieces and serve with mini toothpicks!
 This is definitely my second favorite way to eat this grilled pineapple dessert!

 Another option is to cut your pineapple into round slices and grill your slices as is.
 If you do this, make sure you cut them thick enough so they don't fall apart.

 Also, make sure you have a pineapple corer if you want to cut your pineapple into slices!!
 It will remove the core so easily and create perfectly round slices.